tsecara/git-papers/journal.md

-YOOOO welcome to my first "journal article"
+YOOOO welcome to OUR  first "journal article"

-By : ME !
+By : ME additioanl author !

 INTRODUCTION: